benlowry/hnsubmitterstats/README.md

 This is two-part:

-1. A NodeJS server that runs on Heroku and MongoHQ
+1. A NodeJS server that runs on Heroku and MongoHQ, this automatically monitors the API at [HNSearch](http://hnsearch.com/) for new submissions and explores domains and users it encounters.
+The data is synced to MongoDB but resides entirely in memory.
-2. A browser userscript created for Chrome's TamperMonkey
+2. A browser userscript created for Chrome's [TamperMonkey](http://tampermonkey.biniok.net/)

 ## Setup instructions

-1. Add the TamperMonkey extension and the userscript.js
+1. As a user just add the TamperMonkey extension and the userscript.js.

 or

 1. Clone the git repo to your own Heroku etc
-2. If you want to save time import the mongodb dump
+2. If you want to save time import the mongodb dump, otherwise in submissions.js you might like to change 'firsttime' to true so that it will more proactively look for data.
-3. Change the URLs in the userscript.js to point to your installation
+3. Change the URLs in the userscript.js to point to your own installation

 ### Screenshots